 PTSD is short for post-traumatic stress disorder.
 It’s a collection of long-term symptoms that occur after you experience a traumatic event and aren’t able to process it effectively.
 But what exactly happens when you have PTSD?
 And what is complex PTSD?
-We’ll discuss that and more in this article.

 What Is PTSD?